IainMcManus/iOSCoreLibrary/README.md

  * **displayPosition** is one of the following values:
    * *edpNone* - the overlay will be centred on the screen.
    * *edpLeft* - the overlay will use the full height of the left half of the screen.
+   * *edpLeft_Quarter* - the overlay will use the full height of the left 1/4 of the screen.
+   * *edpLeft_Third* - the overlay will use the full height of the left 1/3 of the screen.
    * *edpLeft_TwoThirds* - the overlay will use the full height of the left 2/3 of the screen.
    * *edpLeft_ThreeQuarters* - the overlay will use the full height of the left 3/4 of the screen.
    * *edpRight* - the overlay will use the full height of the right half of the screen.
+   * *edpRight_Quarter* - the overlay will use the full height of the right 1/4 of the screen.
+   * *edpRight_Third* - the overlay will use the full height of the right 1/3 of the screen.
    * *edpRight_TwoThirds* - the overlay will use the full height of the right 2/3 of the screen.
    * *edpRight_ThreeQuarters* - the overlay will use the full height of the right 3/4 of the screen.
    * *edpTop* - the overlay will use the full width of the top half of the screen.
+   * *edpTop_Quarter* - the overlay will use the full width of the top 1/4 of the screen.
+   * *edpTop_Third* - the overlay will use the full width of the top 1/3 of the screen.
    * *edpTop_TwoThirds* - the overlay will use the full width of the top 2/3 of the screen.
    * *edpTop_ThreeQuarters* - the overlay will use the full width of the top 3/4 of the screen.
    * *edpBottom* - the overlay will use the full width of the bottom half of the screen.
+   * *edpBottom_Quarter* - the overlay will use the full width of the bottom 1/4 of the screen.
+   * *edpBottom_Third* - the overlay will use the full width of the bottom 1/3 of the screen.
    * *edpBottom_TwoThirds* - the overlay will use the full width of the bottom 2/3 of the screen.
    * *edpBottom_ThreeQuarters* - the overlay will use the full width of the bottom 3/4 of the screen.